microsoftgraph/microsoft-graph-docs/content/authorization/auth_overview.md

 ## Resources for implementing authentication in your Microsoft Graph app

-Once you've registered your app with the appropriate authentication portal, and have the app registration information (app ID, app secret--if applicable--and redirect URI) that you need to establish your app's identity, you're ready to implement authentication in your app.
+After you register your app with the appropriate authentication portal, and have the app registration information (app ID, app secret--if applicable--and redirect URI) that you need to establish your app's identity, you're ready to implement authentication in your app.

-Again, this will vary depending on the type of app you're building, your development platform, the authentication flow you choose, as well as any specific authentication requirements for your app.
+Again, this will vary depending on the type of app you're building, your development platform, the authentication flow you choose, and any specific authentication requirements for your app.

 ### Connect samples by authentication provider and platform

-The table below lists the Connect samples by authentication provider and platform, along with noting whether they connect to Microsoft Graph using REST or a Microsoft Graph client library:
+The following table lists the Connect samples by authentication provider and platform, and notes whether they connect to Microsoft Graph using REST or a Microsoft Graph client library.

 <table>
   <tr>